 No yeast?
 No problem.
 You can still make bread!
-This no yeast bread is made with just 7 simple ingredients.
+This is an easy bread recipe (no yeast!) and is made with just 7 simple ingredients.
 Learn how to make bread without yeast.

 What does it taste like?

 This no yeast bread recipe is buttery.
 Soft.
 Slightly crumbly with a crispy exterior.
 This recipe is essentially an Irish Soda bread recipe.
 Called soda bread because it relies on baking soda (and baking powder) to rise.

 It’s made with buttermilk and sweetened with honey making a slightly dense soft bread that’s pretty addicting stuff.

 So in order to make bread without yeast we are going to need to rely on another form of leavening agent.
 Basically baking powder and baking soda.